Effects of Tank-Agitated Fermentation on Therapeutic mAb Quality

 CEX Chromatography

 Monoclonal antibodies show heterogeneity derived from posttranslational modifications that include deamidation, glycosylation, oxidation, aggregation, proteolytic degradation, and disulfide bridge formation.
-Of these modifications, oxidation, deamidation, and proteolytic degradation give rise to charge heterogeneity; therefore, weak ion exchange chromatography is used to analyze this variability in therapeutic antibodies14
+Of these modifications, oxidation, deamidation, and proteolytic degradation give rise to charge heterogeneity; therefore, weak ion exchange chromatography is used to analyze this variability in therapeutic antibodies

 Figure 6 shows the superimposed chromatograms of the samples analyzed.
 The integration of the chromatograms shows the existence of four peaks, a major peak of neutral isoforms, one peak on the left representing the acid isoforms, and two peaks to the right that correspond to the basic isoforms.